Benefits in kind

 Government agencies should exercise restraint when providing car benefits.
 A car benefit must primarily be based on the need to carry out official duties.

 Government vehicles are intended for official use.
-With regard to senior government officials, the Ministry of Finance has issued a decision on the use of official cars as a benefit in kind (Ministry of Finance Decision, 29 May 2001, VM 12/329/2001 PDF, in Finnish).
+With regard to senior government officials, the Ministry of Finance has issued a decision on the use of official cars as a benefit in kind.

 Living accommodation benefit